-Which is better, Clear or Precheck?
-Both programs have their advantages and disadvantages—and savvy travelers might want to use both programs to their advantage.
-Let’s take a look at Clear vs. TSA PreCheck, and help you decide which program is best for you.
+But which is better: TSA PreCheck or Clear?
+Both programs have their advantages and disadvantages, and savvy travelers could use both programs to their advantage.
+Let’s take a look at TSA PreCheck vs. Clear to help you decide which program is better for you.

 TSA PreCheck application process and cost

-Many top travel credit cards offer statement credits for TSA PreCheck application costs, which is one way to offset the cost of applying for TSA PreCheck.
-Travel credit cards often come with other cost-saving benefits like travel insurance and airport lounge access, so if you’re a frequent traveler, you might want to consider adding a travel card to your wallet.
+Plus, top travel credit cards often come with other cost-saving benefits, like travel insurance and airport lounge access, so if you’re a frequent traveler, you might want to consider adding a travel card to your wallet.

-In addition to the $15/month Clear membership that allows you to pass through expedited airport security, Clear also offers two free plans: a Sports Pass that helps shorten the time it takes to enter sports venues, and a newly launched Health Pass that allows you to share both your COVID-19 vaccine status and any recent negative test results with airport personnel.
+In addition to the $15.75 per month Clear membership that allows you to pass through expedited airport security, Clear also offers two free plans: a Sports and Events pass through the Clear app that helps shorten the time it takes to enter sports venues, and a Health Pass that allows you to share both your COVID-19 vaccination status and any recent negative test results with airport, arena and venue personnel.

 Clear application process and cost

+If you are a U.S. citizen or legal permanent resident over the age of 18, you are eligible to apply for Clear.
 The Clear application process is similar to the TSA PreCheck application process.
-Start by filling out a quick online application, then visit one of the 50-plus Clear locations to finish the process.
-You do not need to make an appointment before visiting a Clear location, but you do need to bring a photo ID that matches the name on your application and be prepared to share your biometric information.
+You’ll start by filling out a quick online application.
+Then, visit one of the 50-plus Clear locations to finish the process.
+You do not need to make an appointment before visiting a Clear location, but you do need to bring a photo ID that matches the name on your application, and be prepared to share your biometric information.

-However, two American Express cards do offer a benefit to help cover the cost.
-First, the American Express® Green Card offers up to a $100 Clear statement credit each year to help you cover the cost.
-And The Platinum Card® from American Express offers up to $179 in Clear statement credits each year.
+In addition, there are American Express cards that offer Clear benefits.
+For example, the American Express® Green Card offers up to a $100 Clear statement credit each year to help you cover part of the membership cost.
+There’s also The Platinum Card® from American Express, which offers up to $189 in Clear statement credits each year.

 Which is better: TSA PreCheck or Clear?

-When it comes down to Clear vs. TSA PreCheck, many travelers will automatically assume that TSA PreCheck is better.
-PreCheck is less expensive, is available at more airports nationwide and has the advantage of being backed by the federal government.
-Plus, many travel credit cards offer statement credits that can cover the cost of your TSA PreCheck application.
+When it comes down to Clear vs. TSA PreCheck, many travelers will automatically assume TSA PreCheck is better.
+TSA PreCheck is less expensive, is available at more airports nationwide and has the advantage of being backed by the federal government.
+Plus, many travel credit cards offer a statement credit that covers the cost of a TSA PreCheck application.

-That said, Clear also has a few advantages—including the ability to use the free Clear Health Pass to quickly share your COVID-19 vaccine and test status with airports, sports arenas and concert venues.
-If you plan to travel or attend arena events in 2021 or 2022, adding the Clear Health Pass to your phone could be a plus.
+That said, Clear also has a few advantages, like the ability to use the free Clear Health Pass to quickly share your COVID-19 vaccination and test statuses with airports, sports arenas and concert venues.
+If you plan to travel or attend certain events in 2022 and beyond, adding the Clear Health Pass to your phone could be a huge help.

-Advantages of having both TSA PreCheck and Clear
+Should you get both TSA PreCheck and Clear?

-Here are a few more advantages to having both PreCheck and Clear:
+Here are a few more advantages to having both TSA PreCheck and Clear:

 - TSA PreCheck only allows you to expedite your airport security experience, but Clear can speed up your entry into airports, stadiums and venues.

-- Occasionally, TSA PreCheck passengers will be randomly selected for traditional airport screening and will not be able to use the PreCheck security line; Clear passengers always get to access the dedicated Clear lane at security.
+- Occasionally, TSA PreCheck passengers will be randomly selected for traditional airport screening and will not be able to use the TSA PreCheck security line.
+However, Clear passengers will always have access to the dedicated Clear lane at security.

 - Not all airlines allow you to use your TSA PreCheck membership to get through security, but Clear works no matter what airline you’re flying.

-- Clear’s new Health Pass allows you to share your COVID-19 vaccine status and any recent negative test results, which might reduce or eliminate any required quarantine time after travel.
+- Clear’s Health Pass allows you to share your COVID-19 vaccination status and any recent negative test results, which might reduce or eliminate any required quarantine time after travel.

 In the end, it’s up to you to weigh the pros and cons and decide whether you’d like to apply for TSA PreCheck, Clear or both.
-That way, you’ll be able to spend your next trip breezing through airport security.
+Either way, you’ll be able to spend your next trip breezing through airport security — a major plus.